hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 **Recommendation**:

 * Add a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually increase by 25% until it becomes 100%.
-Initial weight is 25.
+The initial weight is 25.

 8.Re-balance the ring.

 		# ringos rebalance-ring -f /root/ring-building/object.builder

-**Note**: Wait for min&#95;part&#95;hours before another re-balance succeeds.
+**Note**: You must wait for min&#95;part&#95;hours before another re-balance succeeds.

 9.List all the Swift nodes.